stb-srv/wp-overlay-restaurant/README.md

 4. Create a new entry under **Overlay Layouts** and configure modules via the **Page Modules** meta box.
 5. Insert the shortcode `[free_flexio_modules id="123"]` on any page, replacing `123` with the layout ID.
 Slugs work as well, e.g. `[free_flexio_modules id="startseite"]`.

-## Customising the search

-Edit `assets/script.js` to replace the sample array of items with your own data or modify the overlay markup inside `includes/render-modules.php`.

 ## License